notBarbarossa/Finance_Backtesting_Investment_Strategies/README.md

 Many financiers are interested, which strategies are better: passive or active?

-I will answer these questions, Backtesting  Momentum Strategy, Basic strategy (Passive) and Contrarian Strategy.
+I will answer these questions by Backtesting  Momentum Strategy, Basic strategy (Passive) and Contrarian Strategy.